 Through R&D and many facilitation sessions with visitors, I got to create many fun videogames, animations and programmable pets.
 I revisited my childhood favorite when I made my own Tamagotchi in scratch, learn more about it here.

 Through my time at TS, I had a chance to learn (and fangirl over) artists and tinkerers who collaborated with the studio in projects like paper circuits.
 I totally loved this particular exploration using Chibitronics from one of my new idols Jie Qi.
-We did a couple R&D sessions and explored circuits with visitors.
-I specially liked this dragon that a visitor made during our facilitated paper circuits activity.
+We did a couple of R&D sessions and explored circuits with visitors.
+I especially liked this dragon that a visitor made during our facilitated paper circuits activity.